OP-TED/eforms-notice-editor/README.md

 * Configuration related: application.yaml
 * Java at server start: EformsNoticeEditorApp.java (runs before the UI is available)

-In the folder `editor-core` you can run:
+In the folder `editor-app` you can run:

 ```
 mvn compile exec:java -Dexec.mainClass="eu.europa.ted.eforms.noticeeditor.EformsNoticeEditorApp"